R3X2004/VerilogHDL-SI/README.md

 # VerilogHDL-SI
  Assignments done in Summer Internship Course of Silicon University named- Digital VLSI Design From Verilog RTL And Verification To Synthesis.
-All the codes are given below.
+All the codes written by me are given below.
 Click on the link followed by the title, you will be redirected to EDAPlayground repository of mine.
-All the programs are written by me(Ashutosh Patra).
+Regards
+Ashutosh Patra

 1. **SR Latch (If Else)** -https://edaplayground.com/x/UnrD
 3. **JK Latch (Gate Level)**  -https://edaplayground.com/x/ntw9